microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    >   Get-AzContext
    >   ```

-* **Create Secondary AD tenant**: Azure API for FHIR needs to be deployed in Active Directory tenants for Data control plane authorization and Resource control plane for resources.
+* **Create Secondary AD tenant**: Azure API for FHIR needs to be deployed into an Azure Active Directory tenant that allows for Data and Resource control plane authorization.
 Most companies lock down Active Directory App Registrations for security purposes which will prevent you from publishing an app, registering roles, or granting permissions.
 To avoid this, you will create a separate "secondary" Active Directory domain.
 (A basic Azure Active Directory domain is a free service.)
    * Use a browser to navigate to the Azure Portal, navigate to Azure Active Directory.
 Click "Create a tenant".
 Enter an Organization name e.g. "{yourname}fhirad".
 Enter an Initial domain name and click the Create button.
 This will be referred to as **Secondary AD** for clarity.

    * Connect to your **Secondary AD** and authenticate. **DO NOT SKIP THIS**